-Riggs.
-However, when the pair were in a saloon in Fort Stockton muttering threats against Barney Riggs, they were overheard.
-Later, they left for Pecos, Texas to seek out Riggs.
-In the meantime, U.S. Deputy Marshal Dee Harkey wired a telegram of warning and when they arrived Riggs avoided them.
+Riggs was as much of a hard case as any of the rest.
+During the Frazer-Miller Feud, Barney Riggs was said to have been the only man Jim Miller ever feared.
+As such, he sent in Earhart and another man named John Denson to assassinate Riggs.
+However, they were overheard when the pair were in a saloon in Fort Stockton, muttering threats against Barney Riggs.
+Later, they left for Pecos, Texas, to seek out Riggs.
+In the meantime, U.S. Deputy Marshal Dee Harkey wired a warning telegram, and when the assassins arrived, Riggs avoided them.
 But, on the morning of March 3, 1896, as Riggs was substituting for a friend as a bartender in R.S.
 Johnson’s Saloon, he was alone.
-Denson and Earhart burst into the room and a shot from Earhart grazed Barney, who instantly fired back killing Earhart.
+Denson and Earhart burst into the room, and a shot from Earhart grazed Barney, who instantly fired back, killing Earhart.
 Riggs then grappled with Denson before he was able to flee.

 He followed as Denson ran away and shot him in the back of his head, killing him on the spot.
 Afterward, Riggs surrendered himself, and though he was tried for murder, he was acquitted.